oracle/graal/espresso/docs/continuations.md

 normally, or if an exception escaped).

 `Continuation` implements `Serializable` and can serialize to a backwards compatible format.
-Because frames can point to anything in their parameters and local variables, `Continuation` and `SuspendCapability` provides `readObjectExternal` and `writeObjectExternal` which may be used to coordinate with a non-jdk serialization engine.
+Because frames can point to anything in their parameters and local variables, the class `ExternalContinuationSerializer` provides `readObjectExternal` and `writeObjectExternal` which may be used to coordinate serialization of continuation-related objects with a non-jdk serialization engine.

 ## Security